 He also mentioned that the proposed traffic signals were only 600 feet away from one another.
 “You just can’t coordinate it or make it work properly,” he said.

 The K-8 school is proposed for the northwest corner of University Drive and Hillsboro Blvd on 10.59 acres.
 The school will have 1,280 students once it achieves 100 percent capacity.
-Traffic Engineer Bryan Kelley, estimated there will be 3,174 daily car trips 180 days a year and compared it to a retail complex on the site, which he estimated would have 7,000 daily car trips.
-To help mitigate the traffic impact, the school redesigned the location to hold an estimated 228 cars for on site queuing and will have three staggered start and end times for 425-450 students to help ease traffic congestion.
+Traffic Engineer Bryan Kelley, estimated there would be 3,174 daily car trips 180 days a year and compared it to a retail complex on the site, which he expected would have 7,000 daily car trips.
+To help mitigate the traffic impact, the school redesigned the location to hold an estimated 228 cars for on-site queuing and will have three staggered start and end times for 425-450 students to help ease traffic congestion.

 Wendy Stav said that they have no intention of serving Parkland kids.
 “They built this whole model to scale with swinging gates – not one pedestrian gate on the whole model.”

 Rabbi Shuey Biston said he was a supporter of school choice: “I wish every school in Parkland looked like this.
 I will put my faith in the city staff and see that it gets built.”

 Leigh Ann David, who moved to Parkland after living near Somerset charter school in Pembroke Pines, was concerned about the police officers the school says they will have on duty.
 She said in Pembroke Pines that the police officers are missing in action when they have to attend other calls.
 When she drove there every day, she said they were not always there.
 “They do not always show up to do their jobs at the school.”